blacklight/platypush/README.md

 5. The configuration for your module will be read from a section named `backend.voicemail` from your `config.yaml`.
 Its values will be passed over the backend constructor arguments.

 6. Implement the `run` method.
-Since a backend is a thread that polls for new messages on a channel, this will be the thread main method. `_send_msg` should call `self.on_msg` at the end to post a new message to the application.
+Since a backend is a thread that polls for new messages on a channel, this will be the thread main method. `send_message` should call `self.on_message` at the end to post a new message to the application.

-7. Implement the `_send_msg` method.
+7. Implement the `send_message` method.
 This method will be called whenever the application needs to send a new message through `send_request` and `send_response`.
-You should never call `_send_msg` directly.
+You should never call `send_message` directly.

 The `__init__.py` will look like this: